Daniel Hutchinson

 Hutchinson’s penchant for dramatic multimedia works that explore the role of stages – humble shelf spaces to rotundas to platforms and theatres – and his crisp mixing of slate and fieldstone colours with occasional bouts of hot neon typically translates into a kind of oxymoronically serene spectacle.
 His new works promise to further these investigations, perhaps with a bit more colour (okay, that is me asking for a bit more colour).
 In 2011, Hutchinson was a semi-finalist for the RBC Canadian Painting Competition, and they don’t just hand those out to anybody.

-© 2013 Daniel B. Hutchinson.
+© 2006 - 2020 Daniel Hutchinson.
 All rights reserved.